Geothermal Heat Pump Payback

 Should I include maintenance contracts?

 Yes.
-If you expect service agreements or filter replacements, net those costs against maintenance savings so the payback reflects real operating expenses.
+If you expect service agreements or filter replacements, subtract those expenses from the maintenance savings input so the payback reflects real operating costs.

 Additional Information